 Malaga to Ronda via Churriana (A-366)

 Dual carriageway for the stretch up to Churriana, and then a good road through Alhaurin El Grande and Alhaurin de la Torre.

 Dual carriageway until Cartama and then single-lane to Campillos.
 The road is in excellent condition and well sign-posted.
 This road is very busy at peak times.

 Malaga to Antequera (A-45)

 Apart from the A-7 this is the province’s main road and the gateway to the rest of Andalucia via the A-92 and Madrid via the A-4.
-The road is dual-carriageway and is in the process of being resurfaced.
-A toll motorway is planned from Malaga to Antequera as an alternative and is expected to be finished by 2007/2008.This road will run from the west of Malaga via Almogia and Casabermeja to Antequera.
+There is a toll motorway from Malaga to Antequera as an alternative.This road run from the west of Malaga via Almogia and Casabermeja to Antequera.

 Marbella to Velez-Malaga via Ojen, Monda and Coin (A-355)

 An excellent and recently upgraded road, known as the Arc Road with a passing lane on much of the ascent to Ojen and dual carriageway for part of the way.